-- (a) any erf, agricultural holding or farm portion, and includes any improvements or building on the land and any real right in land, and - (b) the area of communal land to which a household holds an informal right recognized in terms of the customary law applicable in the area where the land to which such right is held is situated and which right is held with the consent of, and adversely to, the registered owner of the land; - "land development area" means an erf or the land which is delineated in an application submitted in terms of this By-law or any other legislation governing the change in land use and "land area" has a similar meaning; - "Authorised Official" means an official who may consider and determine applications as contemplated in section 35(2) of the Act; - "land use scheme" means the land use scheme adopted and approved in terms of Chapter 3 and for the purpose of these By-laws include an existing scheme until such time as the existing scheme is replaced by the adopted and approved land use scheme. - "Member of the Executive Council" means the Member of the Executive Council responsible for local government in the Province; - "municipal area" means the area of jurisdiction of the Mbizana Municipality demarcated in terms of the Local Government: Municipal Demarcation Act, 1998 (Act No. 27 of 1998); - "Municipal Manager" means the person appointed as the Municipal Manager of the Municipality in terms of section 54A of the Municipal Systems Act and includes any person acting in that position or to whom authority has been delegated; - "Municipal Planning Tribunal" means the Municipal Planning Tribunal for the municipal area established in terms of section 33, the joint Municipal Planning Tribunal established in terms of section 45 or the District Municipal Planning Tribunal established in terms of section 49; - "Municipality" means the Mbizana Municipality or its successor in title as envisaged in section 155(1) of the Constitution, established in terms of the Local Government: Municipal Structures Act, 1998 (Act 117 of 1998) and for the purposes of this By-law includes an employee or official acting in terms of a delegation issued under section 59 of the Municipal Systems Act, section 56 of the Act or section 182 of this By-Law; - "objector" means a person who has lodged an objection with the Municipality to a draft municipal spatial development framework, draft land use scheme or a land development and land use application; - "overlay zone" means a mapped overlay superimposed on one or more established zoning areas which may be used to impose supplemental restrictions on uses in these areas or permit uses otherwise disallowed; - "Premier" means the Premier of the Province of Eastern Cape; - "previous planning legislation" means any planning legislation that is repealed by the Act or the provincial legislation; - "provincial legislation" means legislation contemplated in section 10 of the Act promulgated by the Province; - "Province" means the Province of Eastern Cape referred to in section 103 of the Constitution; - "Regulations" means the Spatial Planning and Land Use Management Regulations: Land Use Management and General Matters, 2015; - "service provider" means a person lawfully appointed by a municipality or other organ of state to carry out, manage or implement any service, work or function on behalf of or by the direction of such municipality or organ of state;
+- (a) any erf, agricultural holding or farm portion, and includes any improvements or building on the land and any real right in land, and - (b) the area of communal land to which a household holds an informal right recognized in terms of the customary law applicable in the area where the land to which such right is held is situated and which right is held with the consent of, and adversely to, the registered owner of the land;

+"land development area" means an erf or the land which is delineated in a land development application submitted in terms of this By-law or any other legislation governing the change in land use and "land area" has a similar meaning;

+"land use scheme" means the land use scheme adopted and approved in terms of Chapter 3 and for the purpose of these By-laws include an existing scheme until such time as the existing scheme is replaced by the adopted and approved land use scheme.

+"Member of the Executive Council" means the Member of the Executive Council responsible for local government in the Province;

+"municipal area" means the area of jurisdiction of the Buffalo City Metropolitan Municipality, demarcated in terms of the Local Government: Municipal Demarcation Act, 1998 (Act No. 27 of 1998);

+"Municipal Manager" means the person appointed as the Buffalo City Metropolitan Municipal Manager in terms of appointed in terms of section 54A of the Municipal Systems Act and includes any person acting in that position or to whom authority has been delegated;

+"Municipal Planning Tribunal" means the Buffalo City Metropolitan Buffalo City Metropolitan Municipal Planning Tribunal established in terms of section 33;

+"Municipality" means the Buffalo City Metropolitan Municipality or its successor in title as envisaged in section 155(1) of the Constitution, established by Notice No (1998/12/18 19614) in terms of the Local Government: Municipal Structures Act, 1998 (Act 117 of 1998) and for the purposes of this By-law includes an employee or official acting in terms of a delegation issued under section 59 of the Municipal Systems Act, section 56 of the Act;

+"objector" means a person who has lodged an objection with the Municipality to a draft municipal spatial development framework, draft land use scheme or a land development and land use application;

+"Premier" means the Premier of the Province of Eastern Cape;

+"previous planning legislation" means any planning legislation that is repealed by the Act or the provincial legislation;

+"provincial legislation" means legislation contemplated in section 10 of the Act promulgated by the Province;

+"Province" means the Province of Eastern Cape referred to in section 103 of the Constitution;

+"Regulations" means the Spatial Planning and Land Use Management Regulations: Land Use Management and General Matters, 2015;

+"service provider" means a person lawfully appointed by a municipality or other organ of state to carry out, manage or implement any service, work or function on behalf of or by the direction of such municipality or organ of state;

-"spatial development framework" means the Mbizana Municipal Spatial Development Framework prepared and adopted in terms of sections 20 and 21 of the Act and Chapter 2 of this By-Law;
+"spatial development framework" means the Buffalo City Metropolitan Municipal Spatial Development Framework prepared and adopted in terms of sections 20 and 21 of the Act and Chapter 2 of this By-Law;